mandrita16/AgroAI/README.md

 🌾 Example Use Case
 User selects their farm location on Google Maps.

-The app fetches soil data for that region (via backend or local DB).
+The app fetches soil data for that region (via backend and the ml model).

-Based on nutrients and thresholds, it displays:

 Soil fertility status (e.g., "Moderately Fertile")